The simple application you have created so far can now be launched. The application contains "Temperature"

 imput button to the right.

-The static configurators can be used for entering permanent values or properties, for example the color, text, etc..
-The dynamic data binding allow you to bind values/properties to specific variables in the application.
+The static configurators can be used for entering permanent values or properties, for example color, text, etc. The dynamic data bindings allow you to bind value/property to specific variables in the application.

 In order to display the value of boiler temperature, it is necessary to bind the content of the text field with the variable containing this value.
-Therefore use the data binding button of the "Text" configurator.
+Therefore use the data binding button in the "Value

 By creating the data binding